San Francisco Rideshare Accident Lawyers

 - Damages — You suffered actual damages as a result of the accident.

 California follows a pure comparative negligence rule, meaning multiple parties may share fault.
-For instance, if a rideshare driver is 70% responsible and another motorist is 30% at fault, each party covers damages accordingly.
+For instance, if a rideshare driver is 70% responsible and another motorist is 30% at fault, each party is responsible for covering damages accordingly.

 Parties Legally Liable For A Rideshare Accident

-Determining liability in a rideshare accident can be complex, as multiple parties may share responsibility.
-Our San Francisco rideshare accident lawyers can hold the following parties accountable for your losses:
+Establishing liability in a rideshare accident can be complex, as multiple parties may share responsibility for the incident.
+Our San Francisco rideshare accident lawyers can investigate which parties may be responsible for your losses:

 - The Rideshare Driver — If the driver was negligent, they may be held personally liable.